 A: No. Students who have completed an appropriate general education programme are eligible.

 Q: Do I have to participate in the entrance examination in Finland, or is it possible to replace the examination with something else?

 A: The entrance examination must be completed in Finland.
+Exceptions: In the Master's Admissions of the Academy of Fine Arts applicants can be interviewed via video.
 Sibelius Academy has programmes that are piloting video applications.
 Sibelius Academy’s guide for applicants has more information on this.
-Theatre Academy might use video application in some programmes, please see Admission Guide 2017 for more information.
+Theatre Academy might use video application in some programmes, please see the Threatre Academy's Admission Guide for more information.